vermapraveen/vermapraveen.github.io/content/posts/redux-with-plainjs.md

 3. Changes are made with [Pure function](https://en.wikipedia.org/wiki/Pure_function)

-# I am taking a pause on this one, as this website has not any State to manage yet, but I have plans.
+>I am taking a pause, as this website has not any State to manage yet, but I have plans.
 We will come back to this.

 ---
 Thanks,